 3. Listen to a podcast at a local cafe

 If you’re having trouble hearing what people are saying on the street or on the train, it’s probably a good idea to practice your listening skills.
 One of the best ways to do this is by listening to a podcast.
 There are several podcasts available for English language learners.
 Some personal favorites include: BBC 6 Minute English, Espresso English, and Culips.
 As for local cafes, there are many great options to choose from.
+Podcasts are one of the best ways to improve your English outside of the classroom.

 4. Go to a karaoke bar